A New Hotspot in Shin-Okubo, Tokyo

 CASE: Original Hard Shell Case

-The abalone shell used features vivid, distinct colors.
-Its iridescent, sparkling appearance creates an impression reminiscent of jewels scattered across the surface.
+The abalone shell used features vivid coloring.
+Its iridescent, sparkling appearance gives the impression of being studded with jewels.

 1998 Martin D-45